 : output source mapsFinally, run yarn tsc --build

-the project and throw an error if one submodule tries to import from another
+across the project and throw an error if one submodule tries to import

 Being explicit about dependencies like this is a powerful tool.
 References encourage dependency injection over globals, better folder structure, more modular code and generally slow the process of your codebase turning into a big ball of mud.